nielsoffice/WPAuthor_ID/README.md

 Page ID => Developer account which normally 1 <br />
 Post ID => Author or writter create a post   <br />

-If you use global $post;  you will take the page ID which made by developer
+If you use global $post;  you will take the page ID which usually made by developer
 and if you use that ID it will reflect the developer user meta not the post author here is interesting things?
 What if yuou have multitple author? and user information or user_meta() must be display on a page that base on the current author post?